ethereum/web3.py/docs/migration.rst

 the current provider, ``MethodUnavailable``, and when a method is not supported by web3.py under certain conditions, ``MethodNotSupported``.

+A ``MismatchedABI`` exception is now raised instead of a ``Web3ValidationError`` in cases where an ABI is not compatible with the data being passed to it.
+This change allows for more specific error handling when using certain ABI types.

 JSON-RPC Error Handling
 ```````````````````````